NunoAlexandre/nunoalexandre.github.io/_posts/2016-12-08-the-creative-power-of-constraints.markdown

 This idea that constraints are something heavy and unwanted, an enemy for the creative, is just not true.
 Constraints have an enormous creativity power.

 I have seen countless examples where constraints were the engine and fuel to creative ideas.
-We hear of people that could only afford a very small house that end up designing their own super space-efficient furniture, others who suffer serious injuries and make something awesome out of it, [and so much more examples](https://blog.bufferapp.com/7-examples-of-how-creative-constraints-can-lead-to-amazing-work).
+We hear of people that could only afford a very small house that end up designing their own super space-efficient furniture, others who suffer serious injuries and make something awesome out of it, [and so many more examples](https://blog.bufferapp.com/7-examples-of-how-creative-constraints-can-lead-to-amazing-work).

 ### Time and Other Resources